seth-git/atomicglobalmin/tags/pso1.3.1/readme.txt

     E. Performing bond rotations using a deterministic, non-random search

 II.
 Input file formats and optimization of random algorithm parameters
-    A. The input file, parameters common to all algorithms
+    A. Input parameters common to all algorithms
-    B. Particle swarm input parameters
-    C. Simulated annealing and basin hopping input parameters
-    D. Run output formats
+    B. Run output formats
         1. Particle swarm output
         2. Simulated annealing and basin hopping output
         3. Genetic algorithm output
+    C. Particle swarm optimization input parameters
+    D. Simulated annealing and basin hopping input parameters

 III.
-Running the program with Gaussian on a cluster of Linux computers
+Running the program on a cluster of computers
-    A. Submitting the pso program to the PBS Scheduler
+    A. Submitting the program to the PBS Scheduler
     B. MPI options
     C. Setting the Gaussian Scratch Directory